myproject-document/gitlab-elasticsearch-indexer/PROCESS.md

 A version has the format MAJOR.MINOR.PATCH.

-- Major and minor releases are tagged on the `master` branch
+- Major and minor releases are tagged on the `main` branch
 - If the change is backwards compatible, increment the MINOR counter
 - If the change breaks compatibility, increment MAJOR and set MINOR to `0`
 - Patch release tags must be made on stable branches
 - Only make a patch release when targeting a GitLab stable branch

-This means that tags that end in `.0` (e.g. `8.5.0`) must always be on the master branch, and tags that end in anything other than `.0` (e.g.
+This means that tags that end in `.0` (e.g. `8.5.0`) must always be on the main branch, and tags that end in anything other than `.0` (e.g.
 `8.5.2`) must always be on a stable branch.

 > The reason we do this is that SemVer suggests something like a